Political History

 1858 Treaty of Washington/Treaty with the Yankton Sioux Transcript

-Transcript of 1858 Treaty with the Yankton Sioux, highlighting the exclusive ownership of the pipestone quarries granted to the Yankton Sioux Indians.
+In the 1858 Treaty with the Yankton Sioux, the U.S. recognized exclusive ownership of a square mile around the pipestone quarries by the Yankton Nakota.

-For a long time, the quarries were a site of peaceful communication and trade among a variety of Native and European groups.
-Before the presence of European settlers, different Native groups quarried stone as they traveled through the Pipestone area.
-These communities generally understood the quarries to be neutral territory, meaning no specific tribe controlled the quarries.
+For a long time, the quarries were a sanctuary of peaceful communication and trade.
+Before the presence of European settlers, different Native peoples quarried stone as they traveled through the Pipestone area.
+They generally understood the quarries to be neutral territory, meaning no specific tribe controlled the quarries.
 Furthermore, pipestone was commonly circulated between tribes through trade.
 European settlers arriving in the 17th century also participated heavily in the pipestone trade.
-Native communities often smoked the pipe as a key part of diplomacy and treaty making, including the treaties that ceded the region's land to the United States.
+Native peoples often smoked the pipe as a key part of diplomacy and treaty making, including the treaties that ceded the region's land to the United States.
 This sort of multi-group access to the quarries changed around the year 1700 when the Yankton Nakota (Sioux) moved west and established their permanent residence in the area of the quarries.
-Over time, they consolidated power and took control of the quarries and the pipestone trade.
+Over time, they consolidated control of the quarries and the pipestone trade.

-In 1836 famous painter and writer George Catlin arrived, documented the quarries, and popularized them in the imagination of many European-Americans in the eastern United States.
-Catlin claimed to be the first white man to visit the quarries, though several fur trader’s diaries show they were there before him.8 Catlin’s writings inspired the poet Henry Wadsworth Longfellow to include the quarries in his epic poem The Song of Hiawatha, though Longfellow never visited Pipestone himself.
+In 1836 famous painter and writer George Catlin documented the quarries, and popularized them in the imagination of many European-Americans.
+Catlin claimed to be the first white man to visit the quarries, though several fur trader diaries prove otherwise.8 Catlin’s writings inspired the poet Henry Wadsworth Longfellow to include the quarries in his epic 1855 poem The Song of Hiawatha, though Longfellow never visited Pipestone himself.
 Catlin also popularized the term “peace pipe” when he described the quarries as a site of tribal peace.
-Whether he was the first white man to visit the quarries or not, Catlin (and his paintings) shaped historic as well as contemporary perceptions of Pipestone.
+Whether or not the first white man to visit, Catlin (and his paintings) shaped historic as well as contemporary perceptions of Pipestone.

 "The said Yancton Indians shall be secured in the free and unrestricted use of the red pipe-stone quarry, or so much thereof as they have been accustomed to frequent and use for the purpose of procuring stone for pipes; and the United States hereby stipulate and agree to cause to be surveyed and marked so much thereof as shall be necessary and proper for that purpose, and retain the same and keep it open and free to the Indians to visit and procure stone for pipes so long as they shall desire."9 —1858 Treaty of Washington